 An informal fellowship of men meets every Friday at noon for prayer and brown-bag lunch.
 On the first Friday of each month, the group celebrates Holy Eucharist led by one of the clergy.
 On other Fridays, the group prays the Noonday Prayers, the Great Litany from the "Book of Common Prayer", or other timely and appropriate services.
 The group welcomes gentlemen of all ages to share lunch, fellowship, and conversation at this time each week.
 Contact Don Paxton, Men's Prayer Group member.

 Members of the Gardening Guild meet to plan for and undertake the care of the grounds of St. Andrew’s Church.
 From designing flowerbeds to planting and maintaining the beautiful container gardens that grace our walkway from Lowndes Hall to the Nave, Gardening Guild members enjoy sharing and caring for God’s gift of our natural world.
 Members of all ages are welcome.
-For more information, please contact Cindy Reid.
+For more information, please contact the Church Office.

 These informal dinners are held at different times throughout the year, either at the home of a parishioner or in the Parish Hall or on the Parish Veranda.
 The purpose of these traditional parish monthly dinner parties is community-building, fellowship and the breaking of bread together.
 Most of the dinner parties are covered-dish, with the hosts providing the location and the guests bringing the food and drinks.
 The coordinator sends out invitations and coordinates details with the hosts.
 If you would like to either attend or host a "Gathering", please contact Lacey Turman or call the church office at 806-376-6316.